-During the winter season please avoid changing the whole water inside the tank.
+During the winter season, please avoid changing the whole water inside the tank.

-Be cautious while changing the water and try to change less than half of the water inside the tank.
-In winter the fishes are more vulnerable to disease.
+Be cautious while changing the water, and try to change less than half of the water inside the tank.
+In winter, the fishes are more vulnerable to disease.

 Keep a Close Eye on Your Fishes

 Like you eat a good diet.
 Your fish should have one too.
-Feed them healthy, feed them nutritious meals.
+Feed them healthy, and feed them nutritious meals.
 You can try frozen food to fill in the vitamins.

 Try Not to Overfeed

-Yeah, overeating is bad for them also.
+Yeah, overeating is harmful to them, also.